ahmed-el-shenawy/Intelligent-Student/README.md

 ```

 ### 1.3 Apply database migrations
+- first make sure the extintion exist..run that in Postgres
 ```sql
 CREATE EXTENSION IF NOT EXISTS vector;

 ```
+- then apply the migrations
 ```bash
 cd src
 alembic upgrade head